-- 47 The following explanations help to understand the focus of the threats and objectives defined below.
-For example, certain attacks are only one step towards a disclosure of assets, others may directly lead to a compromise of the application security. - Manipulation of data (which may comprise any data, including code, stored in or processed by the Security IC) means that an attacker is able to alter a meaningful block of data.
+49 The following explanations help to understand the focus of the threats and objectives defined below.
+For example, certain attacks are only one step towards a disclosure of assets; others may directly lead to a compromise of the application security.

+- Manipulation of data (which may comprise any data, including code, stored in or processed by the Security IC) means that an attacker is able to alter a meaningful block of data.
 This should be considered for the threats T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - Manipulation of the TOE means that an attacker is able to deliberately deactivate or otherwise change the behaviour of a specific function in a manner which enables exploitation.
-This should be considered for the threat T.Malfunction, T.Phys-Manipulation and T.Abuse-Func.
+This should be considered for the threat T.Malfunction, T.Phys-Manipulation and T.Abuse-Func. - Disclosure of data (which may comprise any data, including code, stored in or processed by the Security IC) means that an attacker is realistically1 able to determine a meaningful block of data.